rommelmanalu/VirtualMusik/README.md

 - `/blocklist` - show the list of all people who's blocked for using your bot

 ## 🔎 Inline Search Support
-- just type the bot username in any chat, example: "`@VeezMusicBot Faded Alan Walker`", then bot will give you a results of the query you search in inline mode.
+- just type the bot username in any chat, example: "`@VMusicID_bot Faded Alan Walker`", then bot will give you a results of the query you search in inline mode.

 ## Heroku Deployment 💜
 The easy way to host this bot, deploy to Heroku, Change the app country to Europe (it will help to make the bot stable).